ivanvanderbyl/facebox_prototype/README.md

 based on Facebox by Chris Wanstrath -- http://famspam.com/facebox

 h3.Why another modal window?
-Because we needed one which worked with Rails and Prototype.
+ecause we needed one which worked with Rails and Prototype.